Nissan D engine

-The Nissan D-series is an overhead valve series of engines which first appeared in 1964, with the 1.05-liter D engine.
-Similar to a number of British and other Datsun engines, it may have been derived from an Ohta design which also found its way into some Kurogane vehicles - both of these companies were swallowed up by Nissan in the early 1960s.
+The Nissan D-series is a series of overhead valve engines produced by Nissan, starting in 1964 with the 1.05-liter D engine.
+Similar to a number of British and other Datsun engines, it may have been derived from an Ohta design which also found its way into some Kurogane vehicles - both of these companies were acquired up by Nissan in the early 1960s.